svanderbleek/haskellandchill.com/types-arent-sets.md

 string ~ {b|b:string.bit-sequence}
 ```

-Or the type `string` is equivalent all bit-sequences labelled `string`.
+Or the type `string` is equivalent all bit-sequences labelled with type `string`.

-It seems then that a type is a collection of values.
+It seems then that a type is a collection of labelled values.
 If we only had constant expressions of values
 that would be accurate. `string` or `int` would be the set of all possible bit configurations with their respective type labels.
 But this is a boring world where nothing happens.